ctrl-alt-del/devenv/language/java/README.md

 ```

 if there is error saying java is not found on sh.exe, restart the git bash and run above line again.

+Alternatively, you can also add `~/Applications/java` as `%JAVA_HOME%` on the Windows environment variables list.

 [BACK TO TOP](#table-of-contents)